icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-laptop.md

 ```

 Leave all choises to default just by pressing return button\
-Upload this key file to pc104
+Upload this key file to icub-head

 ```
-ssh-copy-id -i /home/icub/.ssh/id_rsa.pub icub@pc104
+ssh-copy-id -i /home/icub/.ssh/id_rsa.pub icub@icub-head
 ```

 ## Other configurations

 ## IP forwarding and NAT

-Enable NAT and port forwarding so that the pc104 (and other machines on the network) have internet access (using wlan0 as external network
+Enable NAT and port forwarding so that the icub-head (and other machines on the network) have internet access (using wlan0 as external network
 interface)

 - Enable IP forwarding : edit the file `/etc/sysctl.conf` by modifying the below line as follows